The Legality and Utility of the Shareholder Rights Bylaw, 26 Hofstra Law Review 835 (1998)

 Date of Authorship for this Version

 Macey, Jonathan R., "The Legality and Utility of the Shareholder Rights Bylaw" (1998).
 Faculty Scholarship Series.
-Paper 1427.
+1427.